SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 now, we're going to fight our way through a paper which gives the exact Bayesian result.

-## Exact solution: the distribution of a ratio of 2 Beta-distributed random variables
+## Exact solution: the probability distribution function (PDF) of a ratio of 2 Beta-distributed random variables

 We'll look specifically at the application of all this to the case of vaccine efficacies in a later post.
 For now, let's just examine the mathematical question of what the